marymusa/board-game-journal/README.md

 # board-game-journal
-An app to see board game collection and register plays via BGG
+An app to manage your board game collection and track your plays via BoardGameGeek (BGG).
+Easily log your game sessions and keep a record of your favorite titles.

+Made with ❤️ by MaryMusa